Configure SAML with AD FS

 9. On the Finish page, select the Open the Edit Claim Rules dialog for this relying party trust when the wizard closes check box, and then click Close.

 Next, you’ll work in the Edit Claim Rules dialog, to add a rule that makes sure the assertions sent by AD FS match the assertions Tableau Cloud expects.
-At a minimum, Tableau Cloud needs an email address.
+At a minimum, Tableau Cloud needs a username (in email address format).
 However, including first and last names in addition to email will ensure the user names displayed in Tableau Cloud are the same as those in your AD account.

 1. In the Edit Claim Rules dialog box, click Add Rule.